 Modification to the reservation and refunds

 All visitors to the 9/11 Museum have to go through security checks.
-To speed up the security checks, make sure to avoid carrying any of the following objects: radios, markers, tripods, cameras, glass bottles, powders and sprays; large umbrellas; large backpacks and bags; food.
+To speed up the security checks, avoid carrying radios, markers, tripods, cameras, glass bottles, powders and sprays; large umbrellas; large backpacks and bags; food.

 Smartphones and strollers are allowed.

 You can take personal photos (ie photos that are not for commercial use) inside the museum.
-Keep in mind that flash photography is not allowed.
+Flash photography is not allowed.

 Toilets and other facilities at 9/11 Museum and Memorial

 The National September 11 Memorial Museum is equipped with toilets, a Museum café and a museum store.

 The 9/11 Memorial and Museum is fully accessible to visitors with limited mobility and wheelchair users.
 Guide dogs are welcome.

 The museum is equipped with a coatroom.

 Other nearby attractions